Veronica-Beligotti/ml-project-magic-telescope/README.md

 - fAlpha: angle of major axis with vector to origin [deg]
 - fDist: distance from origin to center of ellipse [mm]
 - class: gamma (signal), hadron (background)

+Analysing such data it is fundamental to keep in mind that, according to the authors of the dataset, simple classification accuracy is not meaningful in this case, since classifying a background event as signal is worse than classifying a signal event as background.
+For this reason, to determine which machine learning method performs best, we used the AUC score and looked at the classification results when the probability of accepting a background event as signal is below the 0.05 threshold.
+The project was developed using the support of Google Colab and Drive in order to be able to wwork with the offered GPU ressoursed.

+## The code

+### EDA_Magic.ipyng

+After downloading the data, we started to explore the dataset and the features distribution.
+We cancelled the duplicate and also eliminate all that events presenting a 'Width' equal to zero, this was essential to have a coerent dataframe to use for all the different machine learning methods.
+After the study of the features distribution and their correlation, the features of the dataset were expanded adding four new features:

+ - Eccentricity: To measures how much elongated is the event ellipse
+ - Length_Width_Ratio: To quantify the direct proportionality between the major and minor axes
+ - Rooted_Asym: To reduce the impact of extreme values while preserving directional information
+ - Conc_Ratio: To represent the relative difference between the highest and top-two pixel intensities